Week 13 NFL injury reports, picks, Fantasy: Cooper out, Antonio Brown questionable

 - Steelers: TE Vance McDonald, CB Joe Haden OUT; S Mike Mitchell DOUBTFUL; WR Antonio Brown QUESTIONABLE

+- Bengals: LB Nick Vigil, LB Vincent Rey, S Shawn Williams OUT; DE Michael Johnson QUESTIONABLE

 Analysis: Brown was unable to practice Friday or Saturday due to a toe injury, and his absence would obviously be a humongous blow for a Steelers team looking to maintain their lead for the No. 1 seed in the AFC.
 Rookie JuJu Smith-Schuster is good to go after missing last week's game, as are linebackers Ryan Shazier and James Harrison.
+The Bengals are down multiple starters on defense but will have A.J.
+Green after he was added to the injury report Friday due to illness.

 -